billybissic/fluidhifi-application-settings-gui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## Purpose

+This project was created to minimize the amount of time spent scaffolding, installing/managing dependencies, and preparing the environment prior to beginning a new angular project.
+Use only for web development and desktop applications.
+See Stanley-Vanilla-mobile for a mobile version of the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.